betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 not supported by *WebEx Meetings* may be supported in their other products.
 * (b) WebEx's free plan limits of 50 participants and 40 minutes has been temporarily upgraded to 100 participants and 24 hours.
-* (c) A number of factors may effect a WebEx meeting's maximum number of participants.
+* (c) Apart from the selected plan, a number of other factors may effect a WebEx meeting's maximum number of participants.
 WebEx meetings can have up to 1,000 *interactive* partcipants and up to 3,000 *view-only* participants.
-Meeting capacity varies a lot by product and by how a site administrator, if applicable, has configured things.
+Meeting capacity varies a lot by product and by how a site administrator, if applicable, configures an *enterprise* plan.
 * (d) It appears *expelled* attendees may rejoin as long as the meeting has not been [*locked*](#lock-meeting).
+* (e) Zoom's no-install option requires a web client and has limited functionality.
+Hosts/presenters cannot use this option.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>